 Although it is a very simple DNS record, it is a crucial part of the DNS configuration.
 Your domain name could not be resolved without this type of DNS record (or AAAA record).
 Moreover, your users are not going to be directed to the correct location.

 SOA record is another critical DNS record that symbolizes the start of authority.
 It holds administrative information about the zone.
 It is the first DNS record that a DNS zone file includes, plus it establishes the general properties of that zone.
-It also holds data concerning the zone transfers, such as the refresh rate, the retry rate, and the administrator’s email.
+It also holds data concerning the DNS zone transfers, such as the refresh rate, the retry rate, and the administrator’s email.

 The SOA record serves as a control record with a serial number and shows if there is a new update.
 Once the Secondary DNS servers detect a change in the number, they are going to update and receive the latest data.